 Walter E. Tardy

-Walter Earle Tardy, 91, a retired Army Colonel who commanded a legendary tank destroyer battalion in World War II, died of chronic heart failure January 7, 2006, at the Westminster at Lake Ridge retirement center, where he lived.
-During World War II, he was commander of the 601st Tank Destroyer Battalion, a unit of the 3rd Infantry Division, in North Africa, Sicily and France.
-Colonel Tardy called the Kasserine Pass in Tunisia one of the unit's worst times and one of only two times that it was on the defensive.
-75 German tanks knocked out half of the unit's tanks, and the others were so disabled that battalion members had to hike back over the pass and wait several days for repairs.
+In 1940, Tardy was called to active duty and worked his way up the ranks until he was assigned to the 601st Tank Destroyer battalion, assuming command on April 26, 1943.
+At the time, he held the rank of Lt.
+Colonel and led the unit into action in North Africa, Italy and Europe.
+Lt Col. Tardy called the Kasserine Pass in Tunisia, “One of the unit's worst times and one of only two times that it was on the defensive.
+75 German tanks knocked out half of the unit's tanks, and the others were so disabled that battalion members had to hike back over the pass and wait several days for repairs.”